Gerwyn Price: Rugby career

-Darts
+Darts career

 Price began playing darts for his local side Markham Welfare, before playing in the Super League for Aberbargoed.
 Welsh darts professional Barrie Bates advised him to enter Qualifying School to join the Professional Darts Corporation (PDC) in January 2014 and Price was successful in the second event.
 He won six matches on the day concluding with a 5–3 victory over Rowby-John Rodriguez to earn a two-year tour card.
 He qualified for the 2014 UK Open, and lost 5–2 to Aden Kirk in the second round.
 He twice reached the last 16 stage of Players Championship events during the first half of 2014, losing to Michael van Gerwen and Stephen Bunting.
-In July, Price averaged 98.32 in beating former world number one Colin Lloyd 6–2 at the European Darts Open.
+In July, Price had a three-dart average of 98.32 in beating former world number one Colin Lloyd 6–2 at the European Darts Open.
 In the second round he led Gary Anderson 2–0 but went on to lose 6–3.
 At the 13th Players Championship, Price saw off Lloyd, Kirk, James Wade and Wayne Jones to advance to the quarter-finals for the first time, where he was edged out 6–5 by Adrian Lewis.